HtH-HacktheHood/Tech-Foundations/README.md

 ## Program Description

-In this eight-week program, learners explore the command line/terminal to become more familiar with navigating a computer while building fundamental coding skills via the Python language.
-All learners graduate with these technical skills, an introductory Github portfolio, and information about career pathways in technology.
+In this eight-week program, learners explore the **command line/terminal** to become more familiar with navigating a computer while building fundamental coding skills via the **Python language**.
+All learners graduate with these technical skills, an introductory **Github** portfolio, and information about career pathways in technology.
 No experience is required.
 Participants will have the opportunity to hear from corporate partners and to engage in conversations with technologists from varied backgrounds.

+## Learning Outcomes

+* Apply a **social-justice perspective** to the design, development and deconstruction of technical solutions.
+* Demonstrate understanding of the similarities and differences between different areas and roles within the Tech Industry
+* Demonstrate understanding of the terminal/CLI by navigating the filesystem, creating files/folders, and installing packages
+* Demonstrate understanding of fundamental python concepts (Data Types, Data Structures, Variables, Operators, Iteration, Functions, Classes, etc ...) through usage in project-based learning
+* Demontrate initial understanding of using different file types (JSON, CSV, TXT, etc ...) to generate inputs/outputs using python
+* Apply fundamental coding skills to simple web development and management requirements
+* Communicate with and about human-centered technical problems and possibilities
+* Differentiate pathway types for entrepreneurial ventures that leverage technology in effective and practical ways

 Things to include during curriculum development: